fanzhenya/ResNet1D-VariableLengthPooling-For-TimeSeries/Readme.md

 The reason for sharing is that I found very resource online for the below two topics.
 It will be helpful for others who has similar problem.

-1. Pooling from variable length of activations.
+## Pooling from variable length of activations
 This is useful for dealing features of various length in time dimension.
 E.g., phonemes in speech data.

 ```